Barkley Shut Up and Jam!: Atari Jaguar version

 In November 1993, Accolade signed an agreement with Atari Corporation to be a third-party developer for the then-recently released Atari Jaguar and licensed five titles from their catalog to Atari Corp. in order to be ported and released for the system, with Barkley Shut Up and Jam! (under its original development title) being among the five licensed games and it was first announced in early 1994.
 The port was later showcased by Atari in an early playable state at WCES '95, featuring redrawn sprites and digitized graphics, with plans for a Q2 1995 release but was later rescheduled to be published in September 1995.

 Internal documents from Atari Corp. revealed that Ringler Studios was behind the conversion and it was listed as still being developed in August 1995.
 It was later previewed by Ultimate Future Games magazine in their supplementary issue from October of the same year dedicated to the Jaguar, now featuring digitized sprites instead of the hand-drawn sprites from both Genesis and SNES versions, and was slated for a late 1995 release.
 Other internal documents from Atari still listed the port as in development on December of the same year and was last previewed by GamePro magazine in 1996.
 The port was ultimately never officially released during the commercial run of the system, which was discontinued by Atari in April 1996 before merging with JT Storage in a reverse takeover during the same month.
 According to ex-Atari producer Faran Thomason, the port was almost complete.

 On May 14, 1999, Hasbro Interactive released the patents and rights of the Jaguar into public domain and declared the system as an open platform, opening the doors for homebrew development and allowing independent publisher and developers to release unfinished titles from the past life cycle of the system.
 A beta build of the Jaguar version of Barkley Shut Up and Jam! was released by B&C Computervision in July 2002 for US$60.
-The Jaguar version of the game features digitized graphics and sprites along with the same gameplay, modes, stages and number of playable characters as with the 16-bit versions, however, the roster (with the exception of Charles Barkley) are unique to the port.
+The Jaguar version of the game features digitized graphics and sprites along with the same gameplay, modes, stages and number of playable characters as with the 16-bit versions, but the roster (with the exception of Charles Barkley) are unique to the port.
 This version also features support for up to four players with the Team Tap adapter.
 Also unique to this version is a Pong minigame that can be played during the loading screen after selecting a court to play due to the compressed graphics.